1st Supervisor: Dr James Choi, Imperial College London

 - Develop a microvessel imaging algorithm

 Although microbubbles are well-described in water their behaviours in blood vessels are not.
 In water, microbubbles expand and contract to the ultrasound pulse, emitting a unique signal back to the emitter.
-In a capillary, some hypothesise that this signal is damped, because the bubble has less space to expand into.
+In a capillary, where nearly all microbubbles flow through, some hypothesise that this signal is damped, because the bubble has less space to expand into.
 This could lead to changes in the resonance, strength, and shape of the emitted signal.
 These questions have implications in contrast as all microbubble signals comes from within vessels, and it is unclear how the signal differs in different sized vessels.

 So far, all hypothetical explanations for how microbubbles behave in capillaries have been untested; because no one has found a way to observe microbubble oscillations in capillaries.
 Microbubbles oscillate at millions of times per second and in capillaries that are embedded in opaque tissue.

 In the proposed PhD project, the student will use our unique experimental platform to study ultrasound contrast in capillaries and other microvessels.
-The student will begin by learning how to extract and preserve rat brains (ex vivo model) and create micron-sized capillaries in hydrogels (in vitro model).
+The student will begin by learning how to extract and preserve slices of rat brains (ex vivo model) and create micron-sized capillaries in hydrogels (in vitro model).
 The microbubbles will be exposed to ultrasound while capturing its radial oscillations and listening to the sound that they emit.
 The optical and acoustic data will be analysed to explain how microbubbles oscillate and provide contrast in microvessels.
 We will then develop a microvascular imaging algorithm that boosts signals from microvessels.
+This will include super-resolution methods (Figure 2) and other novel techniques.

 By providing the first mechanistic understanding of how microbubbles provide contrast in microvessels, we hope to inspire technologies that will can image the microvasculature and differentiate its many parts.